-SnowSkool has been galivanting around the globe in 2016 - catching up with ex-SnowSkool ex-pats who now have lives as ski or snowboard instructors in faraway places.
+SnowSkool has been catching up with ex-SnowSkool ex-pats who now have lives as ski or snowboard instructors in faraway places.
 We ask them: "what is life as a ski or snowboard instructor like"?

-This is the last catch-up for 2016, with Scott - who is now a snowboard instructor based in Aspen, U.S.A.
+Last week we spoke to Alex Williamson who in an instructor in Switzerland.
+This week it's Scott - who is now a snowboard instructor - is based in Aspen, U.S.A.

 Q: Which country and resort did you work in?